 Special Forms of Steroid Hormone Receptors

 The sex hormone binding globulin which generally function in the transport mechanism have shown to be linked with the cell membrane of the cells in some of the cases, leading to the manifestation of the action of the steroid hormone.
 The sex hormone binding globulin thus acts as a form of receptor with manifestation based on the characteristic of the hormone which binds with it.

 GPR30 is a form of G protein coupled receptor which functions as a steroid hormone receptor and the steroid hormone which binds is estrogen.
-It is well known that in the central nervous system the neurosteroid that can bind to the GABA channels the glutamate NMDA receptor.
-The progesterone acts at one of the most important cation channels in the sperm which modulate the motility of the sperm known as the CATSPAR channel.
+It is well known that in the central nervous system the neurosteroid that can bind to the GABA channels at the glutamate NMDA receptor.
+Progesterone acts at one of the most important cation channels in the sperm which modulate the motility of the sperm known as the CATSPAR channel.